inventaire/inventaire/docs/installation/install_couchdb.md

 ```

 You will be prompted for some setups:
-  - cluster or standalone: standalone should be fine
+* cluster or standalone: standalone should be fine
-  - set an 'admin' user password
+* set an 'admin' user password
-  - host ip: set to 0.0.0.0 if you want to setup [replication]() from a remote server
+* host ip: set to 0.0.0.0 if you want to setup [replication](../administration/couchdb_backup_and_restore.md#automatic-backup) from a remote server

 ```sh
 sudo apt install couchdb
 ```

-SSL setup based on https://docs.couchdb.org/en/stable/config/http.html?highlight=ssl#https-ssl-tls-options
+SSL/TLS setup based on https://docs.couchdb.org/en/stable/config/http.html?highlight=ssl#https-ssl-tls-options

 ```sh
 mkdir /opt/couchdb/etc/cert